BerkeleyAutomation/CloudRobotics_tutorial/README.md

 ./docker-run.sh
 ```

-9.1 (Skip if you only want to run CloudGripper without SAM) Run
+9.1 **Run only if you ran SAM**
 ```
 export CYCLONEDDS_URI=file:///fog_ws/src/FogROS2/fogros2/configs/cyclonedds.ubuntu.2204.xml
 ```
-This helps all the messages from CloudGripper to be propagated to FogROS2-enabled Cloud.
+This propagate all the messages from CloudGripper to FogROS2-enabled Cloud.

 9.2 In the container, run
 ```